Bases of Precompact Coordinate Balls

 path-connected

-coincidence is forced by purely local Euclidean structure.
+this coincidence is forced by purely local Euclidean structure.

-The bridge between the two notions is a local one: it suffices that each
+The bridge between the two notions is a local one.
+It suffices that each

-path-connected open sets.
-For manifolds, the basis of coordinate balls
+For manifolds, the basis of coordinate balls supplied by the previous section

-path-connected sets: each coordinate ball is homeomorphic to an open ball
+is automatically a basis of path-connected sets.
+Each coordinate ball is homeomorphic to an open ball in

-all four statements below.
+statements below.

 Proposition: Connectivity of Manifolds